 This scheme covers 90kms of waterways consisting of the Porangahau River and some of its tributaries in Central Hawke’s Bay.
 It was established in 1959/60 to reduce flooding and bank erosion and ensure the main access to the community via Porangahau Road is not closed so often due to flooding.
 The Porangahau Scheme uses only natural assets (streams and rivers) and no hard engineering structures.
 The main strategy is routine maintenance involving vegetation control, predominantly willow, with minor bank stabilisation and debris build-up removal after flood events.

 This gravity drainage scheme was established in the late 1970s to early 1980’s to reduce flooding on approximately 1,221 ha of flat land around Lake Poukawa in Central Hawke’s Bay.
-The scheme reduces the frequency and duration of flooding of the highly productive peat flats and protects community assets, roading and communication links around the lake.
-HBRC maintains the scheme’s drainage channels (although as a result of peat shrinkage, the level of service provided by the scheme is reducing).
+The scheme reduces the frequency and duration of flooding of the highly productive peat flats and protects community assets, roading and communication links around the lake. the Regional Council maintains the scheme’s drainage channels (although as a result of peat shrinkage, the level of service provided by the scheme is reducing).

 This scheme involves riparian planting and other works identified under the side agreement to the Twyford consents in 2011.
-The Raupare Enhancement Society (RES) has been working with HBRC on the planting, which has been designed to ensure there is still access for maintenance and to ensure the flood capacity of the Raupare channel is not compromised.
+The Raupare Enhancement Society (RES) has been working with the Regional Council on the planting, which has been designed to ensure there is still access for maintenance and to ensure the flood capacity of the Raupare channel is not compromised.
 Ratepayers within this scheme pay a targeted rate, as agreed to by consent holders who take water for irrigation with the potential to impact on the Raupare Scheme.

 This scheme reduces the potential for flooding and damage from Te Ngarue Stream to properties and roads alongside the last 3km of the stream between Tangoio Settlement road-bridge and the coast.
-It was established in 1999 and protects productive agricultural land, community assets, roading and communication links.
-HBRC maintains the stream by clearing unwanted vegetation while maintaining ecological values.
+It was established in 1999 and protects productive agricultural land, community assets, roading and communication links. the Regional Council maintains the stream by clearing unwanted vegetation while maintaining ecological values.
 Following large storms, funding may be insufficient to meet the cost of major repair work, and a special meeting and agreement may be required with the community to levy additional funds.